Ellis Island: Immigration procedures

 Immigration through Ellis Island peaked in the first decade of the 20th century.
 Between 1905 and 1914, an average of one million immigrants per year arrived in the United States.
 Immigration officials reviewed about 5,000 immigrants per day during peak times at Ellis Island.
-Two-thirds of those individuals emigrated from eastern, southern and central Europe.
+Two-thirds of those individuals emigrated from Eastern Europe, Southern Europe, Central Europe, The Middle East, and North Africa.
 The peak year for immigration at Ellis Island was 1907, with 1,004,756 immigrants processed, and the all-time daily high occurred on April 17 of that year, when 11,747 immigrants arrived.
 Following the Immigration Act of 1924, which both greatly reduced immigration and allowed processing overseas, Ellis Island was only used by those who had problems with their immigration paperwork, as well as displaced persons and war refugees.
 This affected both nationwide and regional immigration processing: only 2.34 million immigrants passed through the Port of New York from 1925 to 1954, compared to the 12 million immigrants processed from 1900 to 1924.
 Average annual immigration through the Port of New York from 1892 to 1924 typically numbered in the hundreds of thousands, though after 1924, annual immigration through the port was usually in the tens of thousands.

+According to a 2025 estimate from Reason magazine, two out of every five Americans may be descended from someone who passed through Ellis Island.
+Other estimates posit that as many as 100 million Americans, as of 2019, are descendants of an immigrant who passed through Ellis Island moving to the United States from another country.